-Pavua will be amongst Mozambique’s first renewables IPPs and will generate up to 120MW of electricity for the national grid
+Pavua will be amongst Mozambique’s first renewables IPPs and will generate up to 160MW of electricity for the national grid

-The country is also vulnerable to climate change, experiencing recurrent droughts and flooding which undermine food security, livelihoods and public health.
-Only approximately 11.7% of the population has access to electricity; the majority of whom are in and around the capital city of Maputo.
+Mozambique is vulnerable to climate change, experiencing recurrent droughts and flooding which undermine food security, livelihoods and public health.
+Only approximately 34% of the population has access to electricity; the majority of whom are in and around the main cities.
 This lack of infrastructure remains a significant constraint to improving levels of education, healthcare and agriculture.

 The Government of Mozambique is therefore facing the dual challenge of mitigating and adapting to climate change while also increasing installed power generation capacity.
 Increasing installed hydropower capacity has the dual advantage of supplying clean energy whilst also mitigating some of the worst effects of climate induced droughts and flooding.

-The Pavua project will construct a dam and hydroelectric power plant on the Pungué River in the Sofala district of Central Mozambique.
-Pavua will be amongst Mozambique’s first renewables IPPs and will generate up to 120MW of electricity for the national grid: this is equivalent to 26% of the installed capacity supplying domestic customers in 2015.
-Pavua has also been designed to dampen fluctuations in downstream water levels.
-Regulating river flow will mitigate flooding risk, reducing maximum flood levels by up to 1.3m.
+The Pavua project is a hybrid project that will construct a dam and hydroelectric power plant on the Pungué River in the Sofala district of Central Mozambique, while also regulating the river to provide flood mitigation and guarantee minimum flows.
+Pavua will be amongst Mozambique’s first renewables IPPs and will generate up to 160MW of electricity for the national grid.
+The development impacts of this Project are significant with the water-related benefits, in terms of regulating river flow to mitigate flooding risk, reducing maximum flood levels by up to 1.3m.
 During the dry season when rainfall is scarce, river flows could be increased by up to 32m3/s: this means more water for domestic consumption and irrigation and a reduction in the devastating impact of saline intrusion on crop yields.
 The holistic design of this project will therefore deliver reliable energy without compromising efforts to tackle global emissions and while also improving the productivity and climate resilience of downstream agricultural economies.

 Primary Economic Benefits